 Make sure the way you dress is reflective of who you are inside – a beautiful image of God with a unique purpose in this world.
 Are you a body for sale?
 A billboard for a certain clothing company?
 A character from the Hunger Games?
 No?
 Then don’t dress like one.
 Please remember the definition of a “modest outfit” varies greatly in cultures.
 And that one’s desire or ability to dress modestly is affected by the disposition of heart towards Jesus.
 Try to address this matter with all prayer and humility, and devoid of personal judgement.

 Be discerning in your choice of companions.
 Be loving in your speech and actions.
 Avoid giving scandal at all costs.
 And don’t be afraid to speak the truth, even if it offends people.
 (Which is different from declaring your offensive opinion “because it’s true.”)
 Don’t put on airs, or hide who you are.
 Rather, be genuine in all your interactions.

 Are you ready to grow in chastity and modesty?
 Let’s get started!
 Here’s what you need to do:

 - Prepare.
 If you haven’t already, read the chastity post carefully and reflect on what it means in your life.
 Print out your materials and place them in convenient places in your home.
 Join the Virtue Challenge Team on Facebook.

 - Every morning, start the day with prayer (find it on your Nightstand Guide).

-- Throughout the day, use your Fridge Guide to help integrate fortitude and eliminate fear from your life.
+- Throughout the day, use your Fridge Guide to help integrate modesty and chastity your life.
 Your Fridge guide has brief reminders, and some bonus extras (like an indulgenced prayer – woot!).

 - Every evening, pray the nightly Examen (find it on your Nightstand Guide).
 This is a step-by-step review of your day, including praying for forgiveness, and resolving to do better tomorrow.